tdincer/tdincer.github.io/index.md

 ---
 ### Electric Vehicle Charging Scheduler
-How much power per hour do you use to charge your EV fleet when the hourly fee of electricity is not flat?
-In this project, I translate the optimization problem into math and provide the solution only using Scipy!

-I also developed a Streamlit App for manual entry of input parameters, and visualization of the outputs.
+When the cost of electricity varies by the hour, determining how much power to allocate for charging an electric vehicle (EV) fleet becomes a complex optimization challenge.
+In this project, as part of a job interview challenge, I took this intricate problem and translated it into a mathematical framework, offering a solution leveraging the capabilities of Scipy.

+To enhance the accessibility of the solution, I developed a Streamlit App.
+This interactive tool not only showcases the optimized charging strategy but also provides a visual representation of how the solution adapts to various input parameters.
+Through this app, the complex optimization becomes understandable and user-friendly, helping stakeholders make informed decisions about managing their EV fleet charging effectively.

+Overall, this project demonstrates the power of mathematical modeling, Scipy, and user-centric design in solving real-world challenges like optimizing EV charging schedules in a dynamic pricing environment.

 <img src="images/BillOptimizer.png?raw=true"/>